lfades/meteor-smartfile/README.md

 // Works in server
 sf.getFiles();

-// delete files from the smartFile collection but not from smartfile sf.cleanSfCollection('controller');
+// cleanSfCollection delete files from the smartFile collection but not from smartfile
+// You can pass the id of a file in the second parameter if the controller is a
+// multiple controller and remove from the controller only that file sf.cleanSfCollection('controller');

 // Creates the uploads/images directory if it does not exist, throws an error otherwise